-Eight to 12 months
+Eight to 12 months.

 Babies are generally more mobile now and begin to use both eyes to judge distances.
 They can grasp and throw objects with greater accuracy.
 You can help their progress by:

-- Allowing your baby to develop at their own pace.
-Walking too early may deprive the infant of co-ordination skills acquired during crawling. - Letting the baby investigate the kitchen cupboards- they will learn much about the relative sizes of objects and improve control in hand movements.
+Allowing your baby to develop at their own pace.
+Walking too early may deprive the infant of co-ordination skills acquired during crawling.
+4 to 5 months of crawling helps develop bilateral control, accommodation and convergence skills and distance estimation skills.

+• Let your baby investigate the safer kitchen cupboards- they will learn much about the relative sizes of objects and improve control in hand movements.

-One to two years
+One to two years.

-Co-ordination of eyes and hands is now well developed and your child will probably begin walking.
+Co-ordination of eyes and hands is now well developed, and your child will probably begin walking.